guardian/support-service-lambdas/README.md

 ---

 ## Howto update config
 We store private config in S3.
-The config for different services (e.g. Zuora and Stripe) are split out into separate files so that each lambda only has access to the secrets it needs.
+The config for different services (e.g. Zuora and Stripe) is split out into separate files so that each lambda only has access to the secrets it needs.
 This will also help with automated key rotation.

 If you're making an addition, you can just copy the file from S3 for PROD and CODE, then update and upload.
 Check the version in the AwsS3.scala ConfigLoad object.